 NordVPN is considered to be a veteran in the VPN business because it’s been around for over a decade.
 It’s a recommended option for power users who want a bunch of customizable options and servers designed to enhance each aspect of your browsing experience.
 But even beyond these bells and whistles, NordVPN offers speed, stability, and ease of use in an affordable package.

-Like IPVanish, NordVPN can also be categorized as a logless VPN service.
+NordVPN can be categorized as a logless VPN service.
 User data simply isn’t stored at all.
 The policy has served it well in the past – authorities have sent it multiple requests for data but there wasn’t anything on internal servers that could identify users.

 All internet traffic is encrypted via 256-bit AES and 2,048-bit DH keys.
 DNS leak protection is enabled by default.
 A single subscription grants access to six devices which is among the highest we’ve seen in paid VPN packages.